Polycystic Ovary Syndrome and its Effects on the Skin

-- Excessive facial or body hair caused by high levels of certain hormones called androgens
+- Excessive facial or body hair caused by high levels of hormones called androgens

 - Enlarged ovaries (often only diagnosed via an ultrasound scan)

 These follicles can grow to around 8mm in size and are essentially harmless.
-But since these follicles are surrounding the eggs, the eggs cannot be released, meaning that ovulation each month doesn’t occur.
+But since these follicles are surrounding the eggs, the eggs cannot be released, meaning that ovulation each month doesn’t occur, with no resulting period.